stackrev/articles/nodejs_promises/README.md

 ## Github

-Code in this article is available on [Github](https://github.com/adamd1985/vue-nuxt-gh-static-landingpage).
+This article and its code is available on [Github](https://github.com/adamd1985/articles/tree/main/nodejs_promises).

 #